The magic kernel

 2006: “ ‘Magic’ kernel for image zoom resampling?”

 As described in the prehistory page above, by 2006 I was looking at the code of the IJG JPEG library.
 Now, standard JPEG compression stores the two channels of chrominance data at only half-resolution, i.e., only one Cr and one Cb value for every 2 x 2 block of pixels.
 In reconstructing the image, it is therefore necessary to “upsample” the chrominance channels back to full resolution.
 The simplest upsampling method is to simply replicate the value representing each 2 x 2 block of pixels into each of the four pixels in that block, called “nearest neighbor” upsampling (even though, in this case, the “neighbor” is just the single value stored for that 2 x 2 block).
 The IJG library used that method by default, but it also provided an optional mode called “fancy upsampling.”
-The following example (shown at twice real size, with each pixel nearest-neighbor-upsampled into a 2 x 2 tile, to make it easier to discern details visually) shows the difference in the resulting reconstructions (note, particularly, the edges between red and black):
+The following example shows the difference in the resulting reconstructions (note, particularly, the edges between red and black):

 Nearest neighbor upsampling of chrominance channels